What is Energy Assistance (LIHEAP)?

 How to Apply

 Applications may be made at any of the Neighborhood Resource Centers between November 1 (October 1 for households with elderly/disabled members) through April 30.
-Applicants need to bring written proof of the households gross income for the last 30 days or 2016 Federal Taxes, recent gas bill, electric bills and Social Security cards for the all household members.
+Applicants need to bring written proof of the households gross income for the last 30 days or 2017 Federal Taxes, recent gas bill, electric bills and Social Security cards for all household members.